NWA Annual Meeting Presentation Tips

-Analyze your audience – obviously you'll approach a poster session different than an oral presentation.
+Analyze your audience – Obviously, you will approach a poster session differently than an oral presentation.
 Consider the background of your audience and the environment in which you will be presenting.
-NWA Annual Meeting attendees come from diverse backgrounds: college students and faculty, NOAA and other federal and state agency personnel; private weather corporation personnel, broadcast and other media meteorologists and weather enthusiasts, from across the country and often a few from other countries.
+NWA Annual Meeting attendees come from diverse backgrounds: college students and faculty, NOAA and other federal and state agency personnel, private weather corporation personnel, broadcast and other media meteorologists, and weather enthusiasts from across the country (and often a few from other countries).

 Identify your message – You summarized your work when you wrote the abstract.
 Now, identify the most important points in your abstract and use these as the focus of your presentation.
 Consider relating your material to this year's meeting theme, if possible.
 The 2017 theme is: “Putting Science into Service"

 Prepare your draft presentation – Organize and edit your presentation.
 Be sure to consider how the presentation will flow when viewed from the audience perspective.
 Also, avoid trying to cram too much information into the presentation and limit text where possible.

-Rehearse your presentation – practice your presentation including rehearsal in front of an audience, if possible.
+Rehearse your presentation – Practice your presentation, including rehearsal, in front of an audience.
 Some find that taping their presentation and then playing it back provides them with great feedback for improving their stage presence, mannerisms, speaking abilities and content.